magician79/gpg-vault/README.md

-# gpg-vault v0.2.0
+# gpg-vault v0.3.0

-Easy-to-use Bash script for symmetric encryption and decryption of files or folders using GPG.
+Easy-to-use Bash script for symmetric encryption and decryption of files or folders using GPG, now with optional zip+encrypt!

-## What's New in v0.2.0
+## What's New in v0.3.0

-- Adds support for secure encryption/decryption of entire **folders** using `gpgtar`.
-- Auto-detects whether the input is a folder (`.tar.gpg`), encrypted file (`.gpg`), or unsupported type.
-- Cleaner and more informative user messages.
-- Improved help text and script structure.
+- **Zip Before Encryption:** Use `-z` option with `-l` to zip a file or folder before encrypting, producing `<name>.zip.gpg`.
+- **Intelligent Overwrite Handling:** Script prompts to overwrite, skip, or rename if destination zip exists.
+- **Refined Command-Line Use:** Streamlined flags for improved UX.
+- **Improved Help Descriptions:** Clearer, more complete help output.

 ## Features

-- Symmetric encryption/decryption for both files and folders.
+- Symmetric GPG encryption/decryption of files and folders.
-- Uses GPG for files and gpgtar for folder operations.
+- Zip files or folders prior to encryption with the `-z` option.
-- Overwrites the original file or folder after encryption for added security.
+- Removes original files/folders after successful encryption.
-- Command-line interface with helpful error handling.
+- Auto-handles overwrites for zip archives, keeping your data safe.
+- Helpful command-line error messages and prompts.

 ## Usage